gryder8/SCU-Food-Reviews/README.md

 # COEN-174
-Project for COEN 174 Winter 2022
+Project for COEN 174 Winter 2023
-_Before building or running the code, please note that you need a Mac running Xcode 14 and iOS 16 simulators For now, the app has been tested on the iPhone 14 Pro and 14 Pro Max, but it should run fine on any supported Apple platform._
+_Before building or running the code, please note that you need a Mac running Xcode 14 and iOS 16 simulators_
+_For now, the app has been tested on the iPhone 14 Pro and 14 Pro Max, but it should run fine on any supported Apple platform._

 ## Running the App
 Clone the front-end repo from: https://github.com/gryder8/COEN-174